ataibarkai/SemanticType/Readme.md

 }

 ```
-The following would be a compile time error were it not commented-out
+The following would result in a compile time error were it not commented-out:
 ```swift
 //let _ = Meters(845.235) + Inches(332)